slint-ui/slint/docs/reference/src/quickstart/from_one_to_multiple_tiles.md

 :::{tab-item} NodeJS
 :sync: nodejs

-First, add the tile data structure definition at the top of the `memory.slint` file:
+First, add the tile data structure definition at the top of the `ui/appwindow.slint` file:

 :::